Skip to content

 How It Works

-Context Master starts a local MCP (Model Context Protocol) server that your AI assistant can connect to.
+Context Master starts a local MCP server that your AI assistant can connect to.
 This server exposes a set of powerful tools that allow the AI to query your codebase using the full power of VS Code's language intelligence.
-The AI can discover files, understand symbol relationships, and read file contents in a structured way.
+The AI will follow along traceable edges of the AST tree and thus get a complete and accurate picture of the codebase.

 Biggest Capabilities

-• AST/graph-backed context engine: structural repository understanding, not vector retrieval.
+• AST/graph-backed context engine: structural repository understanding, not vector retrieval or regex guessing.

 • Token efficiency: agents can request exactly what they need.